 Straight in at number one is the COT Report.

->

-> This is my initial bread and butter and is the tool I use to set tone and direction for the market.
-The key with the COT is having an extremely good indicator – and I think we have the best.
-I would say that it was built specifically to my specifications but it can even cope with implied COT (i.e. imagine COT for EURGBP) and that is the basis for this system
+This is our initial bread and butter and is the tool used to set tone and direction for the market.
+The key with the COT is having an extremely good indicator – and we have the best.
+It was built specifically to our specifications but it can even cope with implied COT (i.e. imagine COT for EURGBP) and that is the basis for this system

->

-> Using the COT report alone can make you a large amount of money if you are consistent, so it’s a great base for a system
+Using the COT report alone can make you a large amount of money if you are consistent, so it’s a great base for a system

 This is a really basic indicator but it’s really useful for giving an idea of trend in the market and is one we really like.
 After all, why not keep it simple.
 Used with COT it is a nice conditional signal.

 What we also like to use is the Metastock Psych Indicator on the On Balance Volume to proxy how orders are flowing into the market.